Niklas-Maderbacher/zec-timing/README.md

 - Frontend is just a html page atm
 - refrsh tocken blacklisting could be cool
 - limiter for login to "limit" :) spamming
-- check if using crud in other crud limits the microservices in the future
+- check if using crud in other crud limits the microservices in the future --> yes it does